odea-project/qAlgorithms/report/report.md

 it is possible some links to the instrumentation itself can be made.
-Further research into this area and a decision table for the right alpha could help firstly draw the user's attention to this slightly obfuscated property and secondly - assuming any such links can be established - increase the comparability of results for similar samples between labs employing different separation.
+Further research into this area and a decision table for the right alpha could help firstly draw the user's attention to this slightly obfuscated property, and secondly - assuming any such links can be established - increase the comparability of results for similar samples between labs employing different separations.

 It could be demonstrated that during specific steps of the algorithm, members of a group are erroneously split off.
 By identifying these bins and revising their members, ca. 2% of all bins found in the test dataset could be improved.
 One possible approach for this is to re-add all "bad" bins to the dataset of discarded points and redo the entire binning.
-This results in an operation which iterates over about 1/3 of the entire dataset again, and does not guarantee that this error will not occur once more.
+This results in an operation that iterates over about 1/3 of the entire dataset again, and does not guarantee that this error will not occur once more.
-An alternative approach is binning is a mass window.
-Given a more elaborate structure of of discarded points, for example organising them in steps of 0.5 mz, the area needed for binning always spans 1 mz.
+An alternative approach is binning a mass window.
+Given a more the elaborate structure of discarded points, for example, organizing them in steps of 0.5 mz, the area needed for binning always spans 1 mz.
 This massively reduces the amount of subsets that need to be performed per control.

-While it already functions as a measure of separation, a secondary statistic to the DQSB would allow to control the generated values.
+While it already functions as a measure of separation, a secondary statistic to the DQSB would allow to control of the generated values.
 This test would, depending on calculation effort, not be included as part of the standard DQSB function.
 Instead it serves as a control of clustering quality unrelated to the test statistic used for binning.